 - Click the “Due Date” button to manage the date range of your project.

 - Go to the Home tab and select a project.

-- Tap the title, the project icon, or the drop down on the header.
+- Tap the title, the project icon, or the drop-down icon on the header.

 - From the options, select About to view the project details.

 - Tap “Due Date” and pick a date in the calendar.

 Due dates are necessary for any work or project so that the team members are always aware of their task responsibilities and expectations.
 These reminders can help in maintaining and following the schedule of the project.

 Now that you know how to set these date reminders on Asana, you can go ahead and set deadlines for all your existing tasks and projects.
 In this way, you can track and monitor all of your work with ease using the Calendar view.

 If you want more tips, tricks, and guides from Swipetips, don’t forget to bookmark our page and subscribe to the newsletter.